Yoav666s/dnd-wiki/collections/_classes/nornfeld/warlock/the-forgotten.md

 - Whenever you fail a saving throw you regain one expended spell slot.
 - You can cast the [[Greater Invisibility]] spell on yourself without expending a spell slot.
 Once you do, you can't do it again until you finish a short or long rest.

-# Dark Delirium
-Starting at 14th level, you can plunge a creature into an illusory realm.
-As an action, choose a creature that you can see within 60 feet of you.
-It must make a Wisdom saving throw against your warlock spell save DC.
-On a failed save, it is charmed or frightened by you (your choice) for 1 minute or until your concentration is broken (as if you are concentrating on a spell).
-This effect ends early if the creature takes any damage.

-Until this illusion ends, the creature thinks it is lost in a misty realm, the appearance of which you choose.
-The creature can see and hear only itself, you, and the illusion.
+# On the Brink of Death
+Starting at 14th level, when you fall unconscious, you can let your patron possess your body for one minute, gaining all the aforementioned benefits.
+After this ends, you gain one level of exhaustion and stabilize.

-You must finish a short or long rest before you can use this feature again.
+Once you use this feature, you can't do it again until you finish a short or long rest.

 # Might of the Frail
 Begining at 14th level, when you have at least four levels of exhaustion, you gain the following benefits: